-It was drinking Budweiser from the bottle in a field in suburban Dublin.
+First memory of beer: Drinking Budweiser from the bottle in a field in suburban Dublin.
 We were pretty big on the cider at the time but someone brought some beer one day.
 It was one of the worst things I ever tasted.
 I was 14 years old.

-There are actually so many that this was a difficult one for me!
-There was the sales meeting that took place at the top of Blue Mountain with ice cold Downhill Pale Ales and Fireball, followed by a day of falling over as I can't snowboard.
+Favourite memory at The Collingwood Brewery: There are so many!
+There was the sales meeting that took place at the top of Blue Mountain with ice cold Downhill Pale Ales and Fireball, followed by a day of falling over, as I can't snowboard.
 But the winner has to be the 2016 Christmas party up at the brewery.
-It started out as a costume-themed murder mystery turned into the most kicking-est dance party ever broke out!!
+What started out as a costume-themed murder mystery turned into the most kicking-est dance party ever!!
 I'm talking dance-offs, tunnel of dance, attempted break-dancing, group hug dancing, sales team can-can lines and so much more.
-Well worth the day that followed it!